 Humidity testing with these chambers has a standard range between 10% RH and 95% RH.
 High humidity sensors, dry nitrogen purges, dry air purges through desiccant air dryers, and recirculating desiccant air dryers can also be added to extend the humidity range—but at an additional cost.

-Intended to rest on top of desks and tables, benchtop test chambers generally range in size from 1 to 8 cubic feet of internal space.
-Their size makes them ideal for testing smaller components with easy access to the internal workspace.
+Intended to rest on top of desks and tables, benchtop test chambers generally range in size from 1 to 8 cubic feet of internal space—making them ideal for testing smaller components with easy access to the internal workspace.

 To accommodate heating tests, these chambers are equipped with open ceramic-core nichrome heaters capable of accurately and reliably controlling temperatures within ±0.5°C.